hotosm/fmtm/README.md

 ## Frequently Asked Questions
 ### For Users
-Q: What is the Field Mapping Tasking Manager (FMTM) Web App?
+Q: What is FMTM?

-A: The FMTM Web App is an online platform that allows users to view and contribute to collaborative mapping projects related to humanitarian and development work.
+A: FMTM stands for Field Monitoring Task Manager.
+It is a web-based application that facilitates remote monitoring of field activities for humanitarian organizations.

 Q: Do I need to create an account to use the FMTM Web App?